mbahvw/kit-katacoda-scenarios/jsonpath-kubeclt/step3.md

     node01   4
   ```

-To do this, we will need to use jsonpath loops or range.
+- In order to get the get above output, we will need to use jsonpath loops or range.